Section 11.1 IRS Employer Identification Numbers

 The EIN is the LLC’s permanent number and can be used immediately for most of the company’s business needs, including: opening a bank account; applying for business licenses; and filing a tax return by mail.
 However, no matter how you apply (phone, fax, mail, or online), it will take up to two weeks before the LLC’s EIN becomes part of the IRS’ permanent records.
 You must wait until this occurs before the LLC can: file an electronic return, make an electronic payment, or pass an IRS Taxpayer Identification Number matching program.

-If you don’t want to complete the IRS Form SS-4, go to the IRS’ online EIN wizard and get the EIN yourself.
+To get an employer ID number for your LLC have a responsible party complete the IRS’ online EIN wizard.
 A responsible party must apply for the EIN for the LLC.
 The “responsible party” is the person who has a level of control over, or entitlement to, the funds or assets in the entity that, as a practical matter, enables the individual, directly or indirectly, to control, manage or direct the entity and the disposition of its funds and assets.
 The ability to fund the entity or the entitlement to the property of the entity alone, however, without any corresponding authority to control, manage, or direct the entity (such as in the case of a minor child beneficiary), does not cause the individual to be a responsible party.

 When the LLC’s EIN is displayed on the IRS’ web page be sure to write down the employer ID number and print the page for your records.
 Keep the EIN in a safe place.